 Now, You can’t really make bargains with God, but that day, I did.
 I declared that if He put a tug on my heart to do something about a situation, I would not turn my back on it.
 In return, when it came time to let them go, I got to be them when they passed.
 Meaning, I didn’t come in to find a lifeless body.
 I get the opportunity to be with them for that last breath.
-So for, we have kept our promises to one another.
 Now, sometimes that has meant that I’ve gotten to them moments before their crossing; sometimes it has meant making tough decisions to end their suffering.
 It always means a lot of pain and tears, but I would never want them to do it alone.

 After almost 10 years of independent rescue work.
 I started SAVED BY THE HEART in Summer of 2011.
 We focus on special needs pets, pets that have endured abuse/neglect, elderly animals, and pets needing surgeries.
 We also try to help pet owners in tough situations when we have the ability.

 One of my favorite things to do is host fun, pet-friendly community events.
-We have some great partnerships that allow us to host events with businesses and organizations like Greer Station Association, Tractor Supply in Greer, Vintage Market in the Park, Aloft Hotel Greenville, and many others.
+We have some great partnerships that allow us to host events with businesses and organizations.
 We are thankful for each and every one.

 In 2013, I attended my first national animal welfare conference.
 My intent was to learn a couple things to grow my little organization but I soon realized I was there for a greater purpose.

-The outreach program LET’EM LIVE UPSTATE was started in the Fall of 2013.
-LLU is working together with rescues, businesses, and individuals to bring positive changes to animal welfare and save shelter pets in Upstate SC.
+The outreach program Let’em Live Upstate was started in the Fall of 2013 and ran through 2018.
+LLU worked with rescues, businesses, and individuals to bring positive changes to animal welfare and save shelter pets in Upstate SC.
 The LLU team created, pushed, and started TNR Programs in area Counties, held multi-rescue adoption extravaganzas in Haywood Mall, and brought people together to advocate for animal protecting legislation all over SC.